 But D-Day is something special.
 Those men–not boys, but men–knew they were probably going to die and leapt out of those boats onto the beach at Normandy anyway.

 The hope was that their brothers behind them would wrestle the beach from the Germans and finally begin the long-sought Allied counterattack into enemy territory.
-They didn’t bitch or moan or desert; I’m sure some did–they’re only human, after all, but not like we see and hear about today.
+They didn’t bitch or moan or desert; I’m sure some did–they’re only human, after all–but deserters weren’t celebrated in those days.

 We hold war vets in awe because they were willing to make the ultimate sacrifice for you and for me.
 If you’ve ever seen footage from those boats on this day 72 years ago, you know how terrifying those silent minutes must have been.
 And when the shelling erupted and the gunfire spat out from those hills, we who weren’t there, who’ve never faced such evil, can only wonder: What would we have done?
 Would we have turned tail and fled, pants soiled with fear?
 Or would we have gripped our guns with sweaty palms, said our prayers, and stormed ahead, thoughts of family and country the fuel for the fight?